Sept. 22, 2015

 Academic institutions and individual investigators often receive research funding from multiple federal agencies, but approaches to similar requirements – such as grant proposals, disclosure of financial conflict of interest, and animal care – are not harmonized across agencies.
 Regulations, reporting requirements, and congressional mandates frequently overlap, resulting in duplication of effort, multiple reporting of the same information in different formats, and multiple submissions of information on different schedules.
 Conflicting guidance on compliance requirements has created uncertainty and confusion, often leading universities to implement overly prescriptive procedures in an effort to avoid penalties, thereby adding to the administrative burden.

 “Research institutions have an obligation to be proper stewards of federal funds.
 Effective and efficient regulations are necessary to protect participants in research and to ensure the credibility of scientific investigations,” said Harriet Rabb, vice chair of the committee and general counsel of The Rockefeller University.
-The report finds, however, that inefficient, duplicative, and over-scaled regulation needlessly encumbers the nation’s investment in research, inevitably resulting in a less ambitious national research agenda.
+The report finds, however, that inefficient, duplicative, and over-scaled regulation needlessly encumbers the nation’s investment in research,

 New Framework for Research Regulation Needed